ccmorris/unraid-gui-responsive/README.md

 ## Known issues

-- Some layout issues with Unraid v6.12.x
+Last tested with Unraid OS v6.12.8.

 - Some tables are too large and require scrolling left/right, eg. devices on the `Main` page
 - Tabs layout does not work
 - Footer statusbar is gone